kbialek/ulauncher-bitwarden/README.md

 ## Inspiration and thanks

 I loved Alfred on MacOS, and now I love Ulauncher on Linux.
-The Python API is simple yet powerful.
+The Python API is a joy to work with.

 Thanks to [pass-ulauncher](https://github.com/yannishuber/pass-ulauncher) for the overall structure and for teaching me a few things about the API.
 I aaaalmost switched away from KeePassXC to [pass: the standard unix password manager](https://www.passwordstore.org/) because of it.